camunda/camunda-docs-manual/content/update/minor/72-to-73/wls.md

 ---

 The following steps describe how to update the Camunda artifacts on an Oracle WebLogic application server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
-If not already done, make sure to download the [Camunda BPM 7.3 Oracle WebLogic distribution](https://app.camunda.com/nexus/service/rest/repository/browse/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).
+If not already done, make sure to download the [Camunda Platform 7.3 Oracle WebLogic distribution](https://app.camunda.com/nexus/service/rest/repository/browse/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).

 The update procedure takes the following steps:

 1. Uninstall the Camunda libraries and archives
 2. Replace Camunda core libraries
 3. Replace optional Camunda dependencies
-4. Maintain BPM platform configuration (*optional*)
+4. Maintain Camunda Platform configuration (*optional*)
 5. Install the Camunda archive
-6. Install the Camunda BPM web applications
+6. Install the Camunda Platform web applications

 In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.